djeada/Linux-Notes/notes/processes.md

 <h2>Processes</h2>
 We create "processes" when we interact with Linux.
 A process is just a numbered instance of a running program.
 The <i>ps</i> command displays a list of all processes.

+Many processes can run concurrently on modern systems.
+The OS quickly swithces between various processes running on the CPU.
+Multicore CPU's can acutually execute many processes at the same time.
+Each core quickly switches between various processes.
 To long listing of all processes on the system, use:

 ```bash
 ps -ef